dj-pr0jects/aloom3/README.md

 <br />
 <br />

 Hi, I'm Akul Loomba, a Software Engineer in Atlanta, GA!
 Currently, I'm a sophomore at [Georgia Tech](https://gatech.edu) majoring in Computer Science with concentrations in Intelligence and Info-Internetworks.
+I am interested in Artifical Intelligence and Cybersecurity specifically cloud infrastructures and network security.

 **About Me:**